Mission And Guiding Principles

-The following statements are viewed as core values which guide the staff of Intermountain Centers:
+The following statements are the core values that guide the Intermountain staff:

-- Intermountain’s approach is based on empirical behavioral principles.
+- Intermountain bases its approach on empirical behavioral principles.

-- Intermountain strives to support people in their own families, homes, and communities whenever possible, through education, vocational training and family-based services.
+- Intermountain strives to support members in their own families, homes and communities, wherever possible, through education, vocational training and family-based services.

-- Intermountain also provides foster care, residential and other services when they are better alternatives to remaining in one’s family, home or community.
+- Intermountain provides foster care, residential and other services to individuals needing a better alternative than remaining in their family, home or community.

-- Self-sufficiency, independence and self-management are implicit goals of the Intermountain program.
+- Self-sufficiency, independence and self-management are implicit goals of the Intermountain programs.

-- Intermountain’s commitment is holistic rather than limited to clinical services.
+- Intermountain is committed to utilizing holistic services, when appropriate, rather than limiting to only clinical services.

-- Intermountain programs promote the integration of a variety of populations in a common therapeutic environment.
+- Programs promote the integration of a variety of populations in a common therapeutic environment.

-- Intermountain staff are committed to developing diversity and cultural competence in identifying and supporting cultural context related to individual needs, strengths and goals.
+- Staff personnel are dedicated to developing diversity and cultural competence in identifying and supporting cultural context related to individual needs, strengths and goals.

-- Intermountain programs are not restrictive with respect to race, ethnicity, religion, gender or gender preference.
+- Programs are not restrictive to race, ethnicity, religion, gender or gender preference.

 Quality of Programs

-- Intermountain is committed to enhancing the development of every individual receiving our services within the context of self, family and community.
+- Intermountain is committed to enhancing the development of every individual receiving care within our services.

 - Intermountain programs are committed to fiscal integrity and cost effectiveness.